 THE END OF THE WICKED

-Perhaps it is true that every generation of Christians has been under the impression that the whole world is in sin and getting worse by the day.
+I suspect that every generation of Christians has been under the impression that the whole world is in sin and getting worse by the day.
 That is the way it seems in our time.
 Every day there is some new abomination being presented by the governments of the world.
-The attention being given to protecting the rights of homosexual people is amazing, considering the small percent of the population they represent.
+The attention being given to protecting the rights of homosexual people is amazing, considering the small percentage of the population they represent.

 To fervent Christians, these standards are outrageous.
 And it is to this point that I wish to speak.
 We can become violent.
 Or we can become active politically.
 Or we can pray.